-- If your level of care changes, we will cover a temporary supply of your drugs.
-A level of care change happens when you are released from a hospital.
-It also happens when you move to or from a long-term care facility. - If you move home from a long-term care facility or hospital and need a temporary supply, we will cover up to a 30-day supply of Part D drugs and up to a 90-day supply for non-Part D drugs (Healthy Connections Medicaid).
-If your prescription is written for fewer days, we will allow refills to provide up to a 30-day supply of Part D drugs and up to a 90-day supply for non-Part D drugs (Healthy Connections Medicaid). - If you move from home or a hospital to a long-term care facility and need a temporary supply, we will cover up to a 31-day supply of Part D drugs and up to a 98-day supply for non-Part D drugs (Healthy Connections Medicaid).
-If your prescription is written for fewer days, we will allow refills to provide up to a 31-day supply of Part D drugs and up to a 98-day supply for non-Part D drugs (Healthy Connections Medicaid). - Throughout the plan year, you may have a change in your treatment setting (a) place where you get and take your medicine) because of the level of care you require.
-For these changes in treatment settings, Wellcare Prime will cover up to a 30-day temporary supply of a Part D-covered drug when you fill your prescription at a network pharmacy, and up to a 31-day temporary supply of a Part D-covered drug (Healthy Connections Medicaid) when you fill your prescription at a long-term care pharmacy. - Wellcare Prime will also cover up to a 90-day temporary supply of a non-Part Dcovered drug (Health Connections Medicaid) when you fill your prescription at a network pharmacy, and up to a 98-day supply temporary supply of a non-Part Dcovered drug (Healthy Connections Medicaid) when you fill your prescription at a long-term care pharmacy. - Such transitions may include, but are not limited to: - Members who are discharged from a hospital or skilled-nursing facility to a home setting - Members who are admitted to a skilled-nursing facility from a home setting - o Members who transfer from one skilled-nursing facility to another and are served by a different pharmacy

-- Members who end their skilled-nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who now need to use their Part D plan benefit - o Members who give up hospice status - Members discharged from chronic psychiatric hospitals with highly individualized.
+- We will cover one 31-day supply, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply. - If your level of care changes (such as moving to or from a long-term care facility or hospital), we will cover one temporary 30-day supply.
+If your prescription is written for fewer days, we will allow refills to provide up to a total of a 30-day supply. - Wellcare Prime will also cover up to a 90-day temporary supply of a non-Part Dcovered drug (Health Connections Medicaid) when you fill your prescription at a network pharmacy. - Such level of care transitions may include, but are not limited to: - Members who are discharged from a hospital or skilled-nursing facility to a home setting - Members who are admitted to a skilled-nursing facility from a home setting - Members who transfer from one skilled-nursing facility to another and are served by a different pharmacy - Members who end their skilled-nursing facility Medicare Part A stay (where payments include all pharmacy charges) and who now need to use their Part D plan benefit - Members who give up hospice status - Members discharged from chronic psychiatric hospitals with highly individualized care.